 👪 Servings

 This meatloaf without eggs recipe makes 8 servings.
-You can double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+You can double or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 I usually make 2 and freeze 1 for a busy weeknight!

 🔢WW Points